You’ve nailed the first few subjects of your studies but now you see pharmacology coming up. You’ve heard rumors it’s not an easy class to pass.

 It’s a lot shorter than most other books, covers all the need-to-know things and does it in its typical funny/ironic style.

 I don’t think there’s any better way to prepare for pharmacology than leaning heavily on flashcards to memorize all the major drug groups/classes, side effects and everything else.

 I run through all the major pre-made Anki pharmacology decks here.

-Learning pharm can seem daunting and a huge task.
-Hopefully this article has helped set your mind at ease a little and helped persuade you that, although it has its difficult parts, it certainly can be done!
+Hopefully this article has helped set your mind at ease and helped show you that, although securing a pass in pharm can be a challenge, it certainly can be done.

 1. Is pharmacology harder than anatomy and physiology?